Megan Mahowald

 Posted by Megan Mahowald | September 24, 2012

-Taking a completely different approach to brand promotion, Grey Poupon has created the Society of Good Taste, playing perfectly into the mustard’s “Spread good taste” campaign.
+Taking a completely different approach to brand promotion, Grey Poupon has created the , playing perfectly into the mustard’s “Spread good taste” campaign.
 Extra points for pretentiousness as fans of the page are audited for their worthiness via an algorithm that takes a range of content into account.
 Only Facebook users with “good taste” and a “discerning palate” shall be admitted to this private society.

 So which will you choose?
 If you’re siding with Mitsubishi you better think twice before checking in at that Zagat-rated rooftop bar.
 But, if you’re siding with Grey Poupon, remember, pinkies up!